kyma-project/kyma/docs/logging/05-02-production-profile.md

 1. Create a Kubernetes cluster for Kyma installation.

-2. Apply an override that enforce the production profile for Logging:
+2. Apply an override that enforces the production profile for Logging:

   ```bash
   cat <<EOF | kubectl apply -f -